Komodo/komodo-website/src/pages/blog/2014-12/komodo-9-beta-release-now-available.html.md

 ### Python Updates

-Python 3.4 is fully supported for syntax checking, debugging, code intelligece, etc...
+Python 3.4 is fully supported for syntax checking, debugging, code intelligence, etc...

 We've added PEP 8 syntax checking - you can enable this in the Python Syntax